5uperb0y/python-dsa-workout/basic-data-structures/README.md

 - Explain the operation of the "remove" method in a linked list when the item to be removed is within the sole node of the list.
 - Evaluate the time complexity of operations of doubly linked list.
 - What if the list classes allowing duplicates.
 Which methods will be impacted by this change?
+- It is possible to implement a queue such that both enqueue and dequeue have O(1) performance on average.
+In this case it means that most of the time enqueue and dequeue will be O(1) except in one particular circumstance where dequeue will be O(n).
 ## Exercises
 ### Stacks
 - [Implement a stack in python, page 65](./Stack.py)